Want to know more about Dubai?

 - The official religion of Dubai is Islam, but Dubai is tolerant and respectful of other faiths.

-- Holding hands for a married couple is accepted but kissing and hugging in public are not tolerated.
+- Holding hands as a married couple is accepted, but kissing and hugging in public are not tolerated.

 - There are no natural rivers in Dubai.